Rivals reach deal to end power crisis in Gaza

 Taher al-Nono, spokesman of the Hamas government in Gaza, said fuel would begin flowing on Wednesday.
 A first payment of two million Israeli shekels ($539,000) had already been transferred to the PA, he said.

-Major power blackouts have plagued the Gaza Strip, disrupting the lives of many of its 1.7 million inhabitants, since February when neighboring Egypt cracked down on fuel smuggling into the enclave.
+Major power blackouts have plagued the Gaza Strip, disrupting the lives of many of its 1.7 million inhabitants, since February when neighbouring Egypt cracked down on fuel smuggling into the enclave.

 Hamas accused Egypt, Israel and the Palestinian Authority of causing the crisis in the hope of winning political concessions from the group, which has opposed U.S.-backed Israeli-Palestinian peace talks.